Atmajo/simon-game/README.md

 4. If answered wrong, press any key to restart

-Play the game here: simon-game.rf.gd
+Play the game here: http://simon-game.rf.gd